 “Cultism.” he’d grouch whenever the subject came up.
 “That’s what it is.
 A big, bloody cult!”

-“You’re being ridiculous!.” said Mum, “It’s a nice, simpler life.
-I hear everyday about the terrible effect technology is having on our mental health, so I’m happy that he has a healthy lifestyle after…”
+“Don’t be ridiculous.”
+Mum would say, “It’s a simpler life.
+Remember that article about the terrible effect technology is having on our mental health.
+I’m happy that he has a healthy lifestyle after…”

 The family death went unspoken, as it always did.